 Tablet, Capsule, Liquid Filled Capsule, Liquid

-- Do not use this medicine for pain for more than 10 days in an adult, or for more than five days in a child.
-Do not take for fever for more than 3 days, unless your doctor tells you to.
+- Do not use this medicine for pain for more than 10 days in an adult, or for more than 5 days in a child.
+Do not take it for fever for more than 3 days, unless your doctor tells you to.